Joseph Sobran

-Michael Joseph Sobran Jr. (/ˈsoʊbræn/; February 23, 1946 – September 30, 2010) was a paleoconservative American journalist.
-He wrote for the National Review magazine and was a syndicated columnist.
-During the 1970s, he frequently used the byline M. J. Sobran.
+Michael Joseph Sobran Jr. (/ˈsoʊbræn/; February 23, 1946 – September 30, 2010), also known as M. J. Sobran, was an American paleoconservative journalist and syndicated columnist.
+He wrote for the National Review magazine from 1972 to 1993.

 In his columns, Sobran was moralistic, opposed to big government, and an isolationist critic of U.S. foreign policy.
-When he fired Sobran from his longtime job at National Review in 1993, publisher William F. Buckley termed some of Sobran's writings "contextually anti-Semitic".
-In the early 2000s, Sobran was a speaker for a Holocaust denial group.
+When he fired Sobran from his longtime job at National Review in 1993, publisher William F. Buckley Jr. termed some of Sobran's writings "contextually anti-semitic".
+In the early 2000s, Sobran was a speaker for the Holocaust denial group Institute for Historical Review.

 Biography

 Early life

+Michael Joseph Sobran Jr. was born in Ypsilanti, Michigan, on February 23, 1946, to Doris (née Prevost, 1924–1997), a department store clerk, and Michael Joseph Sobran (1916–1994), an autoworker.
+His paternal grandparents were from Austria-Hungary, and his mother was of English, French-Canadian and Irish ancestry.
+Sobran was raised in a Roman Catholic family.

-Sobran was born in Ypsilanti, Michigan, into a Roman Catholic family.
-He graduated in 1969 from Eastern Michigan University in Ypsilanti with a Bachelor of Arts in English.
+Sobran graduated from Eastern Michigan University in 1969 with a Bachelor of Arts in English.
 He studied for a Master of English degree with a concentration on Shakespearean studies.
 In the late 1960s, Sobran lectured on Shakespeare and English on a fellowship with Eastern Michigan.